Please tweet and retweet

 Inflammation of the armpit glands or #Hidradenitis, was first described by Velpeau in 1839.
 In 1854, Verneuitt suggested that this condition might arise from the sweat glands of the skin and described the clinical condition which is now recognized as hidradenitis suppuritiva.
 Since then, hidradenitis surgeons have recommended many forms of treatment for this entity: lotions, vaccines, fever therapy, toxoids, steroids, ultraviolet light, X-rays, antibiotics, and surgery.
 The disease does not occur before puberty because the apocrine sweat glands do not function at that age.
 Patients see this as boils under the armpits that swell, drain foul smelling material and then swell again as the cycle starts over again.

 Hidradenitis is not caused by deodorants, antiperspirants, cosmetics or hair removal creams/procedures.
-Obesity may aggravate the condition but is not a direct cause of hidradenitis.
+Obesity and/or smoking may aggravate the condition but are not a direct cause of hidradenitis.
 Usually, a plug of dead skin in the duct of a gland emptying into a hair follicle initiates the infectious process as bacteria multiply within the plugged gland.
 As the armpit gland swells a boil is seen under the armpit.
 The obstructed gland or boil ruptures into the deep layers of the skin; adjacent glands become involved; and abscesses form.
 Subsequently, multiple draining sinuses or holes appear on the skin surface and the whole hair bearing area may become inflamed.
 Such inflammation may result in star shaped skin scars and tunneling, causing ridging of the skin.
 The sinus tracts are considered the hallmark sign of hidradenitis.
 Another interesting finding has been the armpit and groin hair follicles are wider and deeper in hidradenitis although the exact cause and implications of this finding are unknown.

 In this case of Hidradenitis of the armpit of many years duration multiple draining sinuses or holes on the skin surface, star shaped skin scars and tunneling causing ridging of the skin are easily seen.

-This chronic infection usually continues for years with periodic remissions resulting in reclusive behavior, diminished ability to exercise and multiple days of work lost over time.
+This chronic localized skin infection usually continues for years with periodic remissions resulting in reclusive behavior, diminished ability to exercise and multiple days of work lost over time.
 The problem is these specific glands, the material they secrete and the way in which they secrete it.
 The disease is most common in the second and third decades of life and is three times more common in women.
 Groin genitofemoral hidradenitis is significantly more common in women than in men.
 Armpit involvement is equal in both sexes.
 Patients with hidradenitis have more relatives with the disease than patients without hidradenitis although an exact chromosome carrying the disease has never been identified.
 Only rarely is hidradenitis controlled or cured with medications alone.
 The treatment for active infection is incision with drainage of the pus.
 The cure is to cut out all sources of infection and closure of the resulting wounds directly or with skin grafts or preferably skin flaps while the process is in a quiescent phase.
 The best appearing results are after direct or skin flap closure.
 Hence the need for a plastic surgeon.

 When those sources of infection are removed they cannot cause any future problems.
 However, glands that have not been problematic to that point in time may become so at a future date.
 Although that is a theoretical possibility I have not seen that happen in my patient population.
 The most common problem I see after surgery is some separation of the suture line days to weeks after surgery.
 This is due to the tension of closure and the condition of the skin, which prolongs the healing process.
 In all cases these small separations have healed without any further problems.
 To decrease the risk of this happening and make any such separations smaller I place a few mattress sutures which approximate the skin edges without applying any tension to the edges.